The moduli space of multi-scale differentials: Introduction

 To get a Hausdorff topological space one has to rule out unbounded twisting of the diffeomorphism near the developing node in a degenerating family.
 The literature contains formulations in the conformal topology that are not convincing and notions based on Fenchel-Nielsen coordinates (see e.g.\ \cite[Section 15.8]{acgh}) that do not work well conformally.
 Our solution is the following.

 Take a nodal curve with a \twd and perform a real blowup of the nodes, i.e.\ replacing each preimage of each node with an~$S^1$.
 A prong-matching uniquely determines a way to identify the boundary circles at the two preimages of each node to form a seam, thereby obtaining a smooth {\em welded surface}.
-On such a surface we have a notion of turning number of arcs non-tangent to the seams and we require the diffeomorphisms~$g_n$ exhibiting convergence to be nearly \tnp.
-Details are given in Section~\ref{sec:turning}.
+On such a surface we have a notion of turning number of arcs, which needs to be done with care, to consider only a finite collection of arcs; the details are given in Section~\ref{sec:turning}.

 {\em Level-wise real oriented blowups.} Usually, in the definition of the classical Dehn space~$D_\Lambda $, markings are considered isomorphic if they agree up to twists along~$\Lambda$.
 Such a definition however loses their interaction with the marking.
 We are forced to mark the welded surfaces instead.
 This, in turn, is not possible over the base~$B$ of a family, since the welded surface depends on the choice of the \twd in its $T_\Gamma$-orbit.
 As a consequence we define a functorial construction of a \lw real oriented blowup $\widehat{B} \to B$ and define markings using the pullback of the family to~$\widehat{B}$, see Section~\ref{sec:rob}.
 Our construction is similar in spirit to several blowup constructions in the literature, e.g.\ the Kato-Nakayama blowup~\cite{KatoNakayama}.